 Tom Gallo began experimenting with sounds with an eccentric technique of cutting and splicing together bird sounds from an old cassette.
-He vividly remembers watching his grandfather play the accordion when he was younger and witnessing that type of control started everything for him.
-The initial foray into music eventually led to the calming sounds of his debut album 'Continuation Day'.
-The album, 22 minutes of improvised acoustics, was created over the course of a week in Iceland with visual artist and musician Alex Somers (Sigur Rós, Jónsi).
+He vividly remembers watching his grandfather play the accordion when he was younger and that witnessing that type of control over sound started everything for him.
+This initial foray into music eventually led to the calming sounds of his debut EP 'Continuation Day'.
+The album, 22 minutes of improvised acoustics using prepared pianos, spoons on soup bowls and other obscure instruments, was created over the course of a week in Iceland with visual artist and acclaimed producer Alex Somers (Sigur Rós, Jónsi).
 Gallo’s music is natural yet surreal, with a distinct sound all of its own.
 Pulling inspiration from the avant-garde composer John Cage as well as the imperfections of old delta blues, Gallo’s music has unexpected roots.
 The title 'Continuation Day' draws from a weekend retreat that he attended as a kid with a Zen monk.
-Gallo shrinks the gap between life and music, and his sound lives and breathes in a very different way than others.
-Music has always been a way for him to express what he can’t articulate with words.
+Gallo shrinks the gap between life and music, and his sound lives and breathes in a different way than others.